PacktPublishing/Deep-Learning-with-TensorFlow-and-Keras-3rd-edition/README.md

 @copyright 2022, Packt Publishing<br>

 ## Getting started
 All the code can be found in the chapter folders.
-You can run these notebooks on cloud platforms like [Google Colab](https://colab.research.google.com/) or your local machine.
+You can run the notebook (.ipynb) files on cloud platforms like [Google Colab](https://colab.research.google.com/) or your local machine.
 Note that some chapters require a GPU to run in a reasonable amount of time, so we recommend one of the cloud platforms as they come pre-installed with CUDA.